 Large squash give you more “bang for the buck” than small ones.

 If you purchase squash, the larger ones are often cheaper per pound than small, besides having a higher meat to waste ratio.
-If you grow your own squash, the larger ones might well produce more pounds of squash per square foot, than do the small.
-Certainly, larger squash are easier to harvest than a myriad of little squash to be brought in, out of the field.
+If you grow your own squash, the larger fruited ones might well produce more pounds of squash per square foot, than do the small.
+Certainly, big squash are easier to harvest than a myriad of little squash to be brought in, out of the field.

-Last week a friend of mine cut and processed a large winter squash, which he had kept in his kitchen for a year.
+Last week a friend of mine cut and processed a big winter squash, which he had kept in his kitchen for a year.
 Smaller squash will tend to dry out faster and either spoil or lose their palatability.

 That’s right!
-Which is easier, to cut, seed and cook a small squash, whenever you want it; or pull out a bag of precooked, pre-measured squash, which only needs to be thawed and warmed?
+Which is easier, to cut, seed and cook a small squash, whenever you want squash; or pull out a bag of precooked, pre-measured squash, which only needs to be thawed and warmed?

 Finally, we can consider that…